-- These lanes are, for the most part, single lanes (along I-270, I-66, I-95, Route 1 and Washington Street in Alexandria).
-They do not allow for passing. - Hours of operation are not consistent even on one route.
-(See I-66 inside and outside 495 hours). - HOV enforcement is partly dependent on supplemental overtime grants from state DOTs. - HOV lanes do not enjoy universal political support and have been used as election issues. - Misuse by SOVers using HOV lanes is prevalent since many of the lanes are not barrier separated. - Perception of enforcement of HOV rules is lax, penalties may be too low to discourage HOV violators in Maryland.
+- These lanes are, for the most part, single lanes (along I-270, I-66 outside the Capital Beltway, Route 1 and Washington Street in Alexandria).
+They do not allow for passing. - The I-95/395 HOV lanes are a two lane barrier separated facility, and I-66 inside the Beltway is an exclusive 2-lane facility during peak hours. - Hours of operation are tailored to each corridor; they are not consistent throughout the region.
+(See I-66 inside and outside 495 hours). - HOV enforcement is partly dependent on supplemental overtime grants from state DOTs. - Misuse by SOVers using HOV lanes is prevalent since none of the lanes are barrier separated in Maryland. - Perception of enforcement of HOV rules is lax, penalties may be too low to discourage HOV violators in Maryland.